How to Hire Remote Workers as Contractors in Italy

 Pay them through their limited company (Societa a responsabilita limitata)

-Another business structure used in Italy by contractors is a limited company, and this can be set up by either Italians or expats who have immigration permissions in place.
+Another business structure used in Italy by contractors is a limited company.
+This can be done by either Italians or expats who have immigration permissions in place.
 It is somewhat more reliable than a freelancer, as there is a required minimum investment of EUR 10,000 by the shareholder.
 This does signify a deeper commitment to their business and accountability due to registration requirements.

-Your company would contract directly with the limited company as you would any business, and the limited company essentially leases out the contractor to fulfill project terms.
-The limited company handles all of its own business compliance in Italy, and you only have to work out suitable payment arrangements.
+Your company would contract directly with the limited company as you would any business, and the limited company essentially leases out the contractor to fulfil project terms.
+The limited company handles all of its business compliance in Italy, and you only have to work out suitable payment arrangements.

 Work with an umbrella company in Italy